Multidimensional coupling: A variationally consistent approach to fiber-reinforced materials: Preliminaries and problem description

-where we omit higher order Dirichlet boundary conditions.
-There are only a few examples for higher-order strain energy formulations known, we refer to dell'Isola et al. \cite{delIsola2015} where a Piola homogenization procedure is used to derive a suitable formulation.
+Note that additional external contributions related to the gradient on the boundary can be applied as well.
+In general, there are only a few examples for higher-order strain energy formulations known, we refer to dell'Isola et al. \cite{delIsola2015} where a Piola homogenization procedure is used to derive a suitable formulation.
+We will show the specific construction of this type of gradient material in the context of fiber reinforcements in the further course of this paper, see Section~\ref{sec:condensation} for the final formulation and Remarks \ref{remark_6} for a detailed discussion on the arising third order tensor $\mathfrak{P}$. }